On the Wampum Trail: Restorative Research in North American Museums

 Current inventories indicate that there are more than 400 extant historic (pre-20th century) wampum belts in the collections of museums and Native American and Canadian First Nations tribes.
 Our hope is to recover as much data as possible on each of these objects, so as to restore their object histories, and reconnect them with each of their respective tribal nations.
 With that goal in mind, and with additional support from the Penn Museum, in May of 2015 the Wampum Trail research team set out for another round of research in northeastern museums.
 Two undergraduate student research assistants—Sarah Parkinson and Zhenia Bemko—assisted Project Director Dr. Bruchac and graduate research assistant Stephanie Mach.
 Our northernmost travels brought us to the Kitigan Zibi Algonquin nation at Maniwaki and Rapid Lake.
 Meanwhile, across the ocean, Lise Puyo continued her research on wampum collections in French museums.

-On October 1-2, 2015, Haudenosaunee and Algonkian scholars and tribal leaders will be gathering together for a symposium at the Penn Museum to discuss wampum ceremonialism, diplomacy, materiality, and artistry in both Indigenous and museum contexts.
+On October 1-2, 2015, Haudenosaunee and Algonkian scholars and tribal wampum researchers gathered together for a symposium at the Penn Museum to discuss wampum ceremonialism, diplomacy, materiality, and artistry in both Indigenous and museum contexts.
 See: Woven Words: New Insights into Wampum and Native Studies for more information, and photos on our Facebook page.
 Eventually, we will post some videos from that conference.